John Morrison (wrestler): All Elite Wrestling / Ring of Honor (2022–present)

 On the May 18, 2022 episode of Dynamite, under the ring name "Johnny Elite", Hennigan debuted for All Elite Wrestling (AEW) as the surprise "Joker" entrant in the Owen Hart Cup Memorial Tournament's quarterfinals, being defeated by Samoa Joe.
 After the match, it was reported that Hennigan had not signed a contract with AEW, but that "the door is open" for him to return.
 On the May 27 episode of AEW Dark, Elite scored his first victory by defeating Marq Quen.
 On the June 1 episode of Dynamite, he issued an "open contract" challenge which was answered by a returning Miro, who defeated Elite.

 On the June 23, 2023 episode of Rampage, under the new ring name "Johnny TV", Hennigan returned to AEW as the newest member of Q. T. Marshall's stable QTV after attacking Billy Gunn.
 The following week on Rampage, TV and Marshall defeated Matt Hardy and Isiah Kassidy in their debut match as a team.
 On the August 11 episode of Rampage, TV unsuccessfully challenged Orange Cassidy for the AEW International Championship.

-After the dissolution of QTV, Johnny TV began appearing for AEW's sister promotion Ring of Honor (ROH).
+After Marshall announced his departure from AEW in November, Johnny TV began appearing for the company's sister promotion Ring of Honor (ROH).
 At Final Battle on December 15, TV interfered in the Survival of the Fittest match for the vacant ROH World Television Championship by attacking Dalton Castle.
 In the following weeks, TV and Castle appeared in various segments in which the latter attempted to have a match with TV, but would be rebuffed until February 2024, when TV agreed to a match for the custody of Castle's teammates The Boys (Brandon and Brent Tate).
 On the February 29 episode of Ring of Honor Wrestling, Johnny TV defeated Castle and gained custody of The Boys.
 At Supercard of Honor, Castle defeated Johnny TV in a Fight Without Honor with assistance from several people disguised as The Boys, including Jack Cartwheel and Paul Walter Hauser.
 At Death Before Dishonor on July 26, Johnny TV participated in a Survival of the Fittest match for the ROH World Television Championship against Brian Cage, Lee Johnson, Lio Rush, Shane Taylor, and reigning champion Atlantis Jr., making it to the final three before being eliminated by Cage.

 On the November 2, 2024 episode of Collision, TV formed an alliance with MxM Collection.
 At the Revolution pre-show on March 9, 2025, TV and MxM Collection lost to "Big Boom!"
 A.J., Orange Cassidy and Mark Briscoe in a trios match.
-TV and MxM Collection were later joined by TV's real-life wife Taya Valkyrie, renaming MxM Collection to MxM TV.
+TV and MxM Collection were later joined by TV's real-life wife Taya Valkyrie to form MxM TV.